What is a Soul?

 The first, most obvious association of the three souls is with the mother letters Alef, Mem, and Shin.
 Here, the division is fairly obvious:

 As such, these three souls have their emanation in the three Supernals: Neshamah from Kether, Ruach from Chokmah, Nephesh from Binah.
 But they find their expression as Triads in the tree, just as the Supernals do.
 Kether, and thus Neshamah, expresses as the Supernal triad emanating from Kether.
-Chokmah, Ruach, expresses as the Conscious or Fire triad whose base is Tiphareth, the Sun.
-Binah, Nephesh, expresses as the Subconscious or Water triad whose base is Yesod, the Moon.
+Chokmah, Ruach, expresses as the Conscious or Fire triad whose base is Tiphareth, the Sun, and the Subconscious or Water triad whose base is Yesod, the Moon.
+Binah, Nephesh, expresses as Malkuth.

 The Souls as levels of consciousness